 IMPORTANT STAFF DATES:

 Staff need to commit to working at camp for the entire summer, which includes all orientation and session dates listed below.
 Please mention any scheduling conflicts during your interview.

-All staff are required to participate in our extensive orientation program prior to the arrival of our campers.
-Orientation is mandatory for new and returning staff members.
-Start dates vary by the specific position a staff member is hired for.
-Staff will travel to camp on their scheduled start date and will stay at camp through the end of the first session.
-The Fresh Air Fund will provide free transportation from New York City up to camp on the following scheduled start dates:
+All staff are required to participate in an extensive orientation before campers arrive.
+Orientation is mandatory for new and returning staff.
+Start dates vary by position.
+Staff will travel to camp on their orientations start date and stay at camp through the end of the first session.
+We provide free transportation from NYC to camp on specific orientation dates.

 Camps ABC, Hayden-Marks, Hidden Valley, Junior and Tommy:

 Session 1Thursday, June 27th – Friday, July 5th